Olay: 1985–2000

 RVI was acquired by Procter & Gamble in 1985.
 P&G greatly expanded Olay both in the line-up and internationally.
 Olay became P&G's 13th billion dollar brand in 2013.

 Since then, the range has been expanded to include a full range of hypoallergenic variants, cleansers and creams.
 The brand also includes soap, and body wash.
 Olay Cosmetics was launched in 1996 but discontinued in 2001.

 Name change

 In 1999, P&G decided to unify the brand under a global name.
 Thus, Oil of Ulan and Ulay became Olay on a worldwide basis, except in German-speaking regions and Italy, where it remained "Oil of Olaz".
 In the Netherlands and Belgium, it renamed to just "Olaz".

 2000 to present

-In October 2000, Olay launched in the Philippines.
-In August 2007, Olay was launched in India.
-From 2010 to 2020, Oil of OLAZ was simply known as OLAZ in German-speaking countries.
-Slogan: "Olaz lässt Sie strahlen."
-(Lit.: "Olaz lets you shine.")
+In October 2000, Olay was launched in the Philippines, and in August 2007, it was launched in India.
+From 2010 to 2020, Oil of OLAZ was simply known as OLAZ in German-speaking countries, with the slogan "Olaz lässt Sie strahlen" (lit.: "Olaz lets you shine").
 Since 2020 OLAZ has also been marketed as OLAY in German-speaking countries.

-In 2019, Sarah Hyland partnered with Olay for a skin product campaign.

 Ingredients

 Olay uses many different ingredients in the production of their skin care line.
-The main ingredients used include retinyl propionate (vitamin A derivative), glycerin, niacinamide (vitamin B3), broad spectrum sunscreen, and amino peptides.
+The main ingredients used include retinyl propionate (vitamin A derivative), glycerin, niacinamide (vitamin B3), broad spectrum sunscreen, coconut oil, and amino peptides.

-Brand and industry awards

-In 2011, Olay ranked in 1st place among 50 of the industry leaders in Brand Finance's Top 50 Cosmetic Brands.
-A more recent report, dated 2021, has Olay maintaining its high position, ranking 19th in the Top 50.